How Customer Feedback Can Help With New Business Ideas

 Use customer requests for product development.

-I pretty much only make new designs when someone requests one.
-I very rarely decide to make something new for my product line before I decide whether there’s a demand for it.
+I pretty much only made new designs when someone requested one.
+I very rarely decided to make something new for my product line before I decide whether there’s a demand for it.

 Listen to the people who matter.